n40y/NimScope/README.md

 The project relies on native Windows API calls (``winim``) for advanced AD reconnaissance features.
 Full compilation of AD modules is therefore optimized for Windows.

 #### 1. Windows (Native Environment)

-Ensure OpenSSL is installed (or corresponding DLLs are in your PATH) for HTTPS support:
+Ensure OpenSSL is installed (or corresponding DLLs are in your PATH) for HTTPS support :
 ```powershell
 nim c -d:release -d:ssl src/nimscope.nim
 ```
 The generated binary will be located at ``src/nimscope.exe``.

 #### 2. Linux (Debian/Ubuntu)

 Note: Specific WinAPI features (like OS retrieval via SMB) will be limited or require adaptations.
 ```bash
 sudo apt install nim openssl libssl-dev